 Once again Activision has released something that’s truly worth your $60 with a ton of content for any player - story, competitive and co-op.
 Of course they want to hook you for the $60 worth of DLC coming too, but it’s hard to be mad at what’s included.
 The return to WWII is a breath of fresh air and the changes to Nazi Zombies co-op mode are welcome too.
 It’s not easy to release a franchise every year for over a decade and keep it as popular as Call of Duty, but somehow and someway the series keeps delivering.

 The Co-Op Experience: Call of Duty: WWII Nazi Zombies is an original, terrifying co-operative mode that unleashes a frightening new horror story for Call of Duty zombies fans.
 Nothing is as it seems in this zombies horror, as a dark and sinister plot unfolds to unleash an invincible army of the dead.
-This co-op mode supports up to four players online and via LAN.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.